harishpakala/AAS_Registry/README.md

 LIA_ethereumHashId=2222-3333-44444-4444        Ethereum hash Id for this registry interface
 </code></pre>

-### Installation using Docker

 ### Organization
-The project is modelled as per the remondation of research group LIA OVGU for AAS Architecture.
+The project is modelled as per the remondations of research group LIA OVGU for AAS Architecture.
 The project is an AAS providing the services of
 Registry Interface, the aas details are modelled using the AAS package file.
 The file is located in the config folder.
 The project is generated using the templating engine being designed by LIA OVGU working group.
-The AAS, has RegistryHandler skills that handles the registration requests in I4.0 language.
+The AAS, has RegistryHandler skill that handles the registration requests in I4.0 language.

+### Ruuning

+### Installation using Docker